villekf/OMEGA/README.md

 Installing/building ArrayFire to the default location (`C:\Program Files\ArrayFire` on Windows, `/opt/arrayfire/` on Linux) should cause `install_mex` to automatically locate everything.
 However, in both cases you need to add the library paths to the system PATH.
 On Windows you will be prompted for this during the installation, for Linux you need to add `/opt/arrayfire/lib` (bulding from source) or `/opt/arrayfire/lib64` (installer) to the library path (e.g. `sudo ldconfig /opt/arrayfire/lib/`).
 Alternatively, on Linux, you can also build/install it directly into the `/usr/local/` folder.

 Using CUDA code instead of OpenCL requires the CUDA toolkit.
 On both cases the CUDA folder should be on the system path. `install_mex` always attempts to build the CUDA code as well so no additional input is required from the user if all the header and library data is found.
+By default `install_mex` looks for CUDA in `/usr/local/cuda/` on Linux.
+On Windows, CUDA location is determined from the environmental variables (PATH).